rutracrafter/FoodWebApp/README.md

 3) run `npm install` to set up the environment, this should install the necessary dependecies, however, if it does not, you can do so manually with `npm install ejs express jest-environment-jsdom nodemon jest tailwindcss`.

-4) run `nodemon` and the application show now be accessible at `http://localhost:3000/`.
+4) run `nodemon` and the application should now be accessible at `http://localhost:3000/`.
 Enjoy!